RoMalms10/Notable/README.md

 Now, open a new terminal and follow along the following steps to test the functionality.
 Please make sure you're using the correct UUIDs when typing in the commands.
 I have included the ones I used when testing locally.

+NOTE: I'm aware that my imports look weird.
+This is just how I was able to get it working locally.

 ## First, add a doctor:
 `curl -X POST 'http://localhost:8080/doctor/add' -H 'Content-Type: application/json' -d '{"first_name": "Robert", "last_name": "Malmstein"}'`